Best & Worst Ford Transit Connect Years

 Now, about those “Neutral Years” – they’re the vanilla ice cream of the Transit Connect world.
 Not bad, not amazing, just… there.
 They kept the lights on without any fireworks or major facepalms.

 One thing to keep in mind: NHTSA recalls are like demerits on this report card.
 The more recalls and complaints a year racked up, the lower it sank in our rankings.
-It’s just common sense – more problems equal less reliability.
+It’s just fundamental sense – more problems equal less reliability.

-Let’s roll!
+Let’s go!

 Best & Worst Years for Ford Transit Connect 1st Generation (2010-2013)